 The Helicopter Pad between the Green and Blue Warehouses serves as a connector between the areas.
 The top of the Helicopter Pad is inaccessible and the structure serves more as a barrier than a building.
-Players can navigate around the base of the Helicopter Pad which is a very narrow and tight area perfect for close quarter weapons.
+Players can navigate around the base of the Helicopter Pad, despite how small it looks.
+The area is very narrow and tight but it’s perfect for close quarter weapons.

 This area is constantly used by players moving between warehouses and is a hotspot for claymores or camping players.
 Double check for these things before blindly rushing the area.

 The Fuselages are in between the Small Warehouse and the Red Warehouse.
-The area is covered in black smoke as a truck is on fire which provides a decent amount of cover.
-The area behind the Fuselages have some cover but do not have the provide any strategic values to players in most game modes.
+The black smoke that comes from the truck on fire provides a decent amount of cover.
+The area behind the Fuselages have some cover but lacks strategic value.
+It doesn’t provide anything to players in most game modes.

 The final two corners of the map between the Red and Blue Warehouses and the Brown and Green Warehouses are areas most players overlook.
-The top right corner of the map has a truck players can use as cover when watching Blue Warehouse, but it is rendered useless by a solid flank or if someone closes the Blue Warehouse doors.
+The top right corner of the map has a truck players can use as cover when watching Blue Warehouse.
+When someone closes the Blue Warehouse doors, this area is rendered useless by a solid flank.

 The bottom left corner only features a narrow passage that connects the Green and Brown Warehouse and not much else.
-This area is especially important to navigate quickly as it is easy to be killed in the very tight space.
+This area is especially important to navigate quickly as players can be easily killed in the very tight space.

 Now that you know the lay of the land, here are a few things you need to remember.